-Jackie, I need some relationship advice.
+Jackie, I need some advice.
 What is a better relationship?
-Comfortable and good enough, where your life is generally better but you’re not exactly in a rush to see the girlfriend or “Head over Heels in love:” where there is a ton of passion but that’s the only thing notable.
+Comfortable and good enough, where your life is generally better but you’re not exactly in a rush to see your spouse?
+Or “Head over Heels in love:” where there is a ton of passion but that’s the only thing notable.

 My gut reaction is to answer this question by saying “neither.”
 Do you really want to be in a relationship where you aren’t “exactly in a rush to see the person?”
-Instead, wouldn’t you rather be dying to see that person whenever you get the chance?
-As far as head over heels, in love, that’s great, but if “that’s the only thing notable,” then that isn’t good either.
+Instead, wouldn’t you rather be so excited to see your spouse when you get home from work?
+As far as head over heels in love, that’s great, but if “that’s the only thing notable,” then that isn’t good either.
+That kind of relationship has a shelf-life.

-The best relationships are a little bit of both: head over heels in love and good enough.
-The best relationships are like a pie that has 15 pieces, which include the following:
+The best relationships are a little bit of both: head over heels in love and comfortable.
+Try to imagine a relationship like a pie that has 15 pieces, (although in my opinion pies have about 6 pieces max!)

 4. Having respect for each other, both professionally and personally.
 A happy relationship cannot be sustained without that.
 In other words, if there is no respect, you should break up.